 - Pulse Secure or Global Protect VPN

 Pitt IT tries to honor requests to install specific software or app titles that are available through the University, including the Software Download Service, Software Distribution Services, and the Pitt App Store.
 Note that Pitt IT will only install software or app titles on a device if the licensing agreement includes international use rights.

 During your international travel, you can connect your device securely to the University by accessing the Secure Remote Access Service through a Web browser or by using Pulse Secure or Global Protect VPN, which is the default client installed on all loaned devices.

 All borrowed devices must be returned within one week of your arrival in the United States.
 Perform the following to secure your data before returning your device.

 - Do not connect a loaned device to Wireless PittNet or to any wired network ports at the University.

 - Transfer any data that you want to keep from the device.
-CSSD will securely erase the device when you return it, so it is your responsibility to transfer any data that you want to retain.
+Pitt IT will securely erase the device when you return it, so it is your responsibility to transfer any data that you want to retain.

 - Change your University Computing Account password at My Pitt.
 Log in, click Manage My Account in the left-hand menu, click Password Change, and follow the instructions.

 Pitt IT offers free security training courses for travel and remote work.
 These courses will teach you the best security practices for international travel and remote work.
 Information about the available courses and a link to take them are available from the Pitt IT Information Security Training web page.
 Please refresh your security knowledge before you travel.